ESMValGroup/ESMValTool_Tutorial/_episodes/04-writingyourrecipe.md

 > order following the existing entries, under the `# Development team` section.
 > See the
 > [List of authors][list-of-authors]{:target="_blank"}
 > section in the ESMValTool documentation for more information.
+The file used in this
+> Gadi module doesn't have public editing permissions so use an existing author.
 {: .callout}

 For now, let's just use one of the existing references.
 Change the author field to